-This policy is supported by national governments through providing tax incentives for

-See: State-of-play: The International Responsible Sourcing Agenda (2020) for more details the purchase of electric cars.
+This policy is supported by national governments through providing tax incentives for the purchase of electric cars.
 This in turn provides opportunities for car manufacturers to launch new electric car models improving their profitability, product mix and branding.
 Development of new battery technology for electrical cars is driven by the need to become more efficient; performance in these emerging mobile solutions; adding large capacity batteries and powerful electrical engines is driven by end consumer and/or sales and marketing requests for cars with long driving range and high performance.